lupyuen/lupyuen.github.io/src/rust7.md

 <hr>

-__Troubleshooting NuttX ioctl()__
+__Troubleshooting nix ioctl() on NuttX__

-To figure out if nix was passing parameters correctly to NuttX: We inserted Debug Code into NuttX Kernel...
+To figure out if nix was passing ioctl() parameters correctly to NuttX: We inserted Debug Code into NuttX Kernel...

 ```c
 TODO